Employees Need Time Off. Here's How to Craft a Successful Policy.

 Why aren't there more time off requests?

 Many employees don’t take as much time off as they should.
-Only 23% of Americans take their full amount of available PTO, and an equal amount take 25 % or less of their allotted time.
+Less than 54% of Americans take their full amount of available PTO, and an equal amount take 25% or less of their allotted time.

 If push comes to shove, you might consider insisting employees take a vacation.
-(In case you’re wondering whether this is legal, the answer is more or less yes.)
 Now, force rarely leads to mutual respect, so use it only as a last resort.
 Rather, work to persuade employees to take time off both through one-on-ones and by building a culture where employee time off is encouraged.
 As difficult as it may be for some to accept, ultimately everybody will be better off when employees are taking time off appropriately.

 While a casual atmosphere might be good for company culture, being too casual in how time off is requested may not be.
 A formal, yet simple, system is best.

-Certain times of the year are in high demand for time off, like the Christmas holiday season, school breaks, or during the summer.
-If your company has to block certain dates with no or limited time off, make that clear to existing and potential employees.
+Certain times of the year are in high demand for time off, like the holiday season, school breaks, or during the summer.
+If your company has to block certain dates with no or limited time off, make that clear to existing and potential employees, and use blackout dates sparingly.

 If you have a strict policy about frequency, make sure that it is also clear to employees.
 Maybe they can only request time off a certain number of times per month, per quarter, or per year.

 It’s going to happen: More than one employee will ask for the same time off and you can’t grant all the requests.
-When that happens, you will be grateful to have a system for handling the situation.
+When that happens, you’ll be grateful to have a system for handling the situation.

 Popular systems include: